mcgillij/mcgillij.dev/content/godot-patterns-prefab.rst

    :alt: Game screen showing ability viewer in Atiya's Quest

-Using prefabs allows quick and easy re-use of the resources that you've defined.
+Using prefabs allows easy re-use of the resources that you've defined.